 Secret = 1954!

-Note: Some details and restrictions were left out in the name of simplicity, so if you want to learn more there is much more to learn on the subject.
+Note: I left out some details and restrictions in the name of simplicity, so if you want to learn more there is much more to learn on the subject.

 Thanks for reading!
-If you have questions or comments just hit me up on twitter!
+Also, if you have questions or comments just hit me up on twitter!